 I’ve always liked the glimpses behind the metaphorical curtain that started when radio stations installed webcams in their studios.
 Seeing the production team in action gave a better insight into the work required to make a radio show seem as effortless as they need to.
 Radio 1 in particular now goes even further and makes videos of segments.
 As a radio geek they fascinate me.
 Whilst I am in no way comparing our efforts with those of the BBC, hopefully having videos available will add something extra to our shows for those who are interested.

 We used Google Hangouts to broadcast ourselves (thankfully Alan was able to make all the stuff happen with accounts) and we took a feed from the mixer into Alan’s laptop.
 This means that the automatic voice detection doesn’t work, but Alan did a good job of switching between webcams manually.
 There are some things that aren’t great, particularly the resolution from the webcam I was using, and we could all do with finding more flattering angles on ourselves.
-Oh, and Laura was ill and left half way through the session.
 But that’s showbiz!

 As an added bonus the stream is recorded and you can watch the video from the first live episode here: